thedevsaddam/gojsonq/README.md

 ### `Only(properties)`

-Only returns the properties passed as argument.
+* `property` -- The property by which you want to get in final results.
 To get a clear idea see the example below:

 **Example**